gramanma/StockTracker/readme.md

-# StockTracker
+# My Plant Diary

 ---

 Design Document

 Nathan Coffee
 Matthew Saling
 Max Graman

 ## Introduction

 Have you ever needed to track a stock on the go?
 Are you sick of needed to drive to the nearest Bloomberg terminal to see stock prices?
 StockTracker can help you: